 Keep detailed notes of every conversation, phone calls and correspondence concerning your pesticide drift incident.

-1. An IDOA inspector will contact you and most likely make an appointment to visit the location of the drift incident.
+1. Within a week, an IDOA inspector will contact you and make an appointment to visit the location of the drift incident.

 3. Wait for IDOA to complete the investigation.
 (This can take weeks or months.)